CAST of main Characters in order of appearance:

 “Also true,” says the Prince.
-“Although I don’t think he regards the Kings of the North, West and East as friends.
+“Although I don’t think he regards any of the four Kings as friends.
 More as servants bound to do his bidding.”

-“Remind the Emperor,” continues Lord See, “that confronting the Cleansing Fire will send a strong signal to others plotting harm against the Empire – the Khan will become less wild and the People of the Book may withdraw further into the mountains, at no further cost to the Empire.
+“Remind the Emperor,” continues Lord See, “that confronting the Khan will send a strong signal to others plotting harm against the Empire – the Master of the Cleansing Fire may become less ambitious and the People of the Book will withdraw further into the mountains, at no further cost to the Empire.
 Implore your father to talk directly with his Generals.
 Those with courage like General Fang will tell him they need time to recruit and train.
 We have been at peace for years and grown idle.”

-“Well,” says the Prince, trying to sound confident, “I will explain these points to my Father in the terms you have used.
+“Well,” says the Prince, trying to sound confident.
+“I will explain these points to my father the Emperor in the terms you have used.
 He must surely listen to me.”

 “He must,” agrees Lord See with powerful emphasis.
 Then, sensing the interview to be over, bows low once more.

 “I am sorry we could not meet,” says the Prince.
 “We saw you across the marshes and, knowing you had lost your way, waved a warning not to cross the bridge.”